iZhenius/KnowledgeNotes/README.md

         );

         //close the handler thread when done.
-        //I mostly close it in the onDestroy method in activity or fragment handlerThread.quit();
+        //I mostly close it in the onDestroy method in activity or fragment. handlerThread.quit();
     }
 }